Hollisd12/final_project/README.md

 ![pts_per_g_vs_award_share](https://user-images.githubusercontent.com/112137694/220794361-6536a573-fd97-44b7-b1e3-2437ab401d75.png)

 In the graph we plotted all players from all seasons and then we changed the color of the points to depend on if the player was the MVP or not.
-From a quick glance, it seems like points per game does have some impact on award shares.
+From a quick glance, it seems like there is a minor correlation between points per game and award shares.
+However, we can't ignore all those players with high points per game and low award shares.
+This means there must be other factors affecting award shares.

 Next, we analyzed win_pct vs award_share:

 ![win_percentage_vs_award_share](https://user-images.githubusercontent.com/112137694/220794408-f17f3444-1c79-4a82-b63f-d947f3b3cb18.png)

-Again, we can see a trend between MVPs and their win percentage.
+Again, we can see a small trend between MVPs and their win percentage.
+However, there has to be other factors in play in determining the award_shares, not just win percentage.

 The last graph we created was for ws vs award_share:

 ![win_shares_per_48_vs_award_share](https://user-images.githubusercontent.com/112137694/220794387-c52a5dc1-7d08-484a-bb0b-1726afb1edef.png)

 Again, this graph looks similar to the previous two graphs.
-It seems our advanced statistics have some correlation with who will win the MVP.
+It seems our advanced statistics have some slight correlation with who will win the MVP, however, other factors must be in play.

 #### Correlation matrix